fliebing/Home_Server/Instructions_4_Component_setup/PXE_setup.md

 ```

 ### Testing
-1) From your browser go to http://{httpserver IP}:8080/ and browsw the directory structure.
+1) From your browser go to http://{httpserver IP}:8080/ and browse the directory structure.

 2) Test the TFTP from your local terminal.
 ```